sez11a/liferay-docs/distribute/publish/articles/01-publishing-your-app/01-planning-your-apps-distribution.markdown

 build the price of subscription services into the annual price of the non-perpetual license; please take this into account as you price non-perpetual licenses.
 In effect, the customer pays one price annually for both the app license and subscription services.
-Customers is entitled to support, maintenance, and updates as long as they continue to renew their non-perpetual license.
+The customer is entitled to support, maintenance, and updates as long as they continue to renew their non-perpetual license.